 Wallbanger is a contemporary romance novel by Alice Clayton.

-Well if anything this book taught me that I apparently don’t agree with the reviewers at the New York Times or USA today or all of those fine folks over at GoodReads.
+Well, if anything, this book taught me that I apparently don’t agree with the reviewers at the New York Times or USA today or all of those fine folks over at GoodReads.
 This story revolves around a girl who the author wants you to think is fierce and independent … so much so she has total control over her “O”, as she calls it over and over again throughout the course of the book.
-Her main problem is that her “O” has gone and out of sexual frustration she hasn’t been able to get off in a long time.
+Her main problem is that her “O” has gone, and out of sexual frustration, she hasn’t been able to get off in a long time.
 She goes on and on and on and on and on and on about this.
 HELLO????????
-HAS THIS WOMEN NEVER HEARD OF A MAGIC WAND?
+HAS THIS WOMAN NEVER HEARD OF A MAGIC WAND?

-There were a few things that bothered me a lot about this book – annoyed me more than “bothered”.
+There were a few things that bothered me a lot about this book – annoyed me more than “bothered.”
 First and foremost was the attempt to justify his man whoring.
-I get that some men are man ho’s and I have nothing against it but to try and actually justify it to make him more likable was beyond laughable.
-There are a few ways she could have gone with that whole mess to make it far more realistic but she didn’t go that way.
-Beyond that, we come into the issue with her “0”, erm I mean her “O”.
-For the love of all things holy, how did this supposedly modern woman not know of something like the Hitachi Magic Wand?
+I get that some men are man ho’s, and I have nothing against it, but to try and actually justify it to make him more likable was beyond laughable.
+There are a few ways she could have gone with that whole mess to make it far more realistic, but she didn’t go that way.
+Beyond that, we come into the issue with her “0”, erm, I mean her “O.” For the love of all things holy, how did this supposedly modern woman not know of something like the Hitachi Magic Wand?
 Who the hell would go six months without considering using some toys?
-I’m sorry but it just a ridiculous plot point to me.
+I’m sorry, but it’s just a ridiculous plot point to me.
 But more than the plot point, she seems to be determined to make her “O” a personality all its own.
-That kind of bothered me and it kind of made me sad for the author like maybe she really didn’t get her body enough that maybe these concepts really were confusing for her.
+That kind of bothered me, and it kind of made me sad for the author, like maybe she really didn’t get her body enough that maybe these concepts really were confusing for her.

-The use of certain phrases was fine but why must the author repeat them so often?
-I mean do we really need to hear “the small of my back” 23 times in a single book?
+Certain phrases were fine, but why must the author repeat them so often?
+I mean, do we really need to hear “the small of my back” 23 times in a single book?

-Okay, a lot of that was probably a little harsh, the book does after all have some good moments and isn’t that bad.
-It made me laugh out loud a few times and the end of the book was nice.
+Okay, a lot of that was probably a little harsh.
+After all, the book has some good moments and isn’t that bad.
+It made me laugh out loud a few times, and the book’s end was nice.
 I just was so busy feeling really bad for the author that it distracted me from my ability to truly enjoy the book.